Black-hole mass estimation through accretion disk spectral fitting for high-redshift blazars: Discussion

 To quantify the second possibility, we replaced the fitted Eddington ratio \(\lambda\) by an effective value \(\lambda_{\rm eff}=f_{\rm duty}\,\lambda\).
 Rearranging Eq.~\ref{eq:Mseed_final} for \(f_{\rm duty}\) and imposing \(M_{\rm seed}=10\,M_\odot\) gives

 where we adopted \(\eta=0.1\) and \(\Delta t\) is the growth interval used in Table~\ref{tab:seed_inversion_ext} (computed assuming seeds form at \(z_0=20\)).

-The numerical values in Table~\ref{tab:fduty} show that, under the conservative assumptions stated above, these five objects would require duty cycles 0.5-0.7 if their seeds were \(10\,M_\odot\) and formed at \(z_0=20\).
-Alternatively, if accretion proceeded continuously (\(f_{\rm duty}=1\)) the required formation redshifts for a \(10\,M_\odot\) seed span a broad range: some sources would be consistent with seeds forming at relatively modest redshifts (\(z_0\sim 3.5\) for PKS\,0528$+$134), while others, such as S5~0014+813, would require seeds forming still at high redshift ($z_0 > 6$).
+The numerical values in Table~\ref{tab:fduty} show that, under the conservative assumptions stated above, these seven objects would require duty cycles 0.5-0.7 if their seeds were \(10\,M_\odot\) and formed at \(z_0=20\).
+Alternatively, if accretion proceeded continuously (\(f_{\rm duty}=1\)) the required formation redshifts for a \(10\,M_\odot\) seed span a broad range: some sources would be consistent with seeds forming at relatively modest redshifts (\(z_0\sim 4.0\) for PKS\,0528$+$134), while others, such as SDSS J142048.01+120545.9 , would require seeds forming still at high redshift ($z_0 > 6$).

 Several important caveats apply.
 First, the radiative efficiency \(\eta\) enters linearly in the Salpeter time and therefore a larger \(\eta\) increases the required duty cycle or the required formation redshift; hence, uncertainties in black-hole spin and accretion geometry propagate directly into the inferences \citep{Volonteri2010}.
 Second, mergers and short episodes of super-Eddington accretion (both plausible in galaxy formation) reduce the need for long, continuous Eddington-limited accretion and would relax the constraints in Table~\ref{tab:fduty} significantly \citep{Begelman2006,Volonteri2010}.
 An additional point of support comes from the semi-analytic and merger-driven calculations of \cite{Yoo2004}, who demonstrated that when hierarchical mergers are included alongside sustained Eddington-limited gas accretion, stellar-remnant seeds of order \(M_{\rm seed}\sim 10\,M_\odot\) can plausibly grow to \(\sim10^{9}\,M_\odot\) by \(z\simeq6.4\); this provides a concrete example in which the ``very light seed'' entries in Table~\ref{tab:fduty} can be reconciled with physically plausible seed masses through the inclusion of mergers and prolonged accretion.
 Therefore, the label ``very light seed - unphysical'' in Table~\ref{tab:seed_inversion_ext} should be interpreted as a flag that the inversion is exposing a degeneracy between formation epoch and duty cycle rather than implying literal sub-stellar black holes.